Thomas Nelson Page: Personal life

 He was married to Anne Seddon Bruce on July 28, 1886.
-She died on December 21, 1888 of a throat hemorrhage.
+She died on December 21, 1888, of a throat hemorrhage.
 He remarried on June 6, 1893, to Florence Lathrop Field, a daughter of Jedediah Hyde Lathrop and the widowed sister-in-law of retailer Marshall Field (her husband Henry Field had died less than three years earlier).
 Page's second wife Florence was a member of the prestigious Barbour family, making Page a member by marriage.
+Their wedding was held at the Elmhurst, Illinois Byrd's Nest estate of Thomas Barbour Bryan and his wife Jennie Byrd Bryan (née Page).
+Thomas Barbour Bryan was Florence's maternal uncle, while Jennie Byrd Bryan was distant cousins with Mr. Page (meaning that the Bryans' children –Jennie and Thomas– were both distant relatives of both Nelson Page, and first cousins of his second wife).

 Page was an activist in stimulating the Association for the Preservation of Virginia Antiquities to mobilize to save historical sites at Yorktown and elsewhere, especially in the Historic Triangle of Virginia, from loss to development.
 He was involved in gaining Federal funding to build a seawall at Jamestown in 1900, protecting a site where the remains of James Fort were later discovered by archaeologists working on the Jamestown Rediscovery project.

 He died in 1922 at the age of 69 at Oakland, Virginia in Hanover County, Virginia.